-- The crib mattress should fit tightly in its frame and have a snug fitted sheet. - > No other objects should be placed in the crib. - > The crib should always be placed in a room that is smoke-free. - > Offering a pacifier has also been linked to a decreased risk of sleep-related death.
+The crib mattress should be flat (not inclined), fit tightly in its frame, and have a snug fitted sheet.

+No other objects should be placed in the crib.

+The crib should always be placed in a room that is smoke-free.

+Offering a pacifier has also been linked to a decreased risk of sleep-related death.

-If breastfeeding, wait until breastfeeding is well-established before offering a pacifier.
+► If breastfeeding, wait until breastfeeding is well-established before offering a pacifier.

-Fif you bring your baby into bed for feeding or comforting, return them to their own crib or bassinet when done feeding.
+If you bring your baby into bed for feeding or comforting, return them to their own crib or bassinet when done feeding.